 Master of Education in Reading Education K-12 Concentration.
 Thesis Option

 Program Requirements Credits

 Total Credit Hours 39.0

+Baccalaureate degree from an accredited college or university.
+Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
+Provide scores from either the GRE general section or the Miller Analogies Test (MAT) taken within the last five years.
+Submit three letters of recommendation from persons qualified to evaluate student's ability to pursue graduate study in education.
 Must have at least a Class A Level License in a teaching field.

 Professional Education Core 12.0

-EDUC 690 is a prerequisite for READ 698 and must be one of first 6 semester hours earned as an M.Ed. degree-seeing graduate student in the School of Education.
+EDUC 690 must be one of first 6 semester hours earned as a M.Ed. degree-seeing graduate student in the School of Education.
 EDUC 610 And EDUC 641 And EDUC 650 And EDUC 690

-Specialization Area 21
+Specialization Area 21.0

 READ 552 And READ 605 And READ 610 And READ 618 And READ 620 And READ 623 And choose one of the following: ELEM 623 Or ELEM 680 Or READ 516 Or READ 612

 Product of Learning 6.0

 READ 698

-Department of Middle Grades Secondary and Special Education
+Department of Middle Grades, Secondary, and Special Education

-The principal goal of the Department of Middle Grades, Secondary, and Special Education is to provide a quality education for prospective facilitators of learning in middle grades or special education.
+The principal goal of the Department of Middle Grades, Secondary, and Special Education is to provide a quality education for prospective facilitators of learning in middle grades, secondary, and special education.
 In keeping with this principal goal, the department offers programs leading to the Master of Education degrees in Middle Grades (6-9) and Special Education (K-12) and Secondary Education (9-12) and the Master of Arts in Teaching degrees in Middle Grades (6-9) and Special Education: General Curriculum, Secondary Education (9-12).
 Students seeking a master's degree in middle grades education must select an area of concentration from language arts, social studies, mathematics, or science.
+Students seeking a master's degree in secondary education must select an area of concentration from biology, English, history, mathematics, political science, and sociology.
 Students seeking the M. Ed. in special education may choose one of the following three specialty areas: specific learning disabilities, mental disabilities, and/or behavioral-emotional disabilities.
 Each of the programs requires a minimum of thirty-six (36-39) semester hours of study.
 In addition, a Class A level licensure program is available in Middle Grades Education, Special Education: General Curriculum, and Secondary Education.